freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/working-with-text-question-g.md

 ---
 # --description--

-HTML comments are not visible to the browser; they allow us to comment on our code so that other developers or our future selves can read them and get some context about something that might not be clear in the code.
+HTML comments are not visible to the browser; they allow us to comment on your code so that other developers or your future selves can read them and get some context about something that might not be clear in the code.

-Writing an HTML comment is simple: We just enclose the comment with `<!--` and `-->`tags.
+Writing an HTML comment is simple: You just enclose the comment with `<!--` and `-->`tags.
 For example:

 ```html
 <h1> View the html to see the hidden comments </h1>